MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-create-a-simple-application-with-visual-csharp-or-visual-basic.md

 ##  <a name="BKMK_CreateApp"></a> Create a simple application

 ### Create the project
  When you create an application in Visual Studio, you first create a project and a solution.
-For this example, you’ll create a Windows Presentation Foundation (WPF) project.
+For this example, you'll create a Windows Presentation Foundation (WPF) project.

 ##### To create the WPF project